Nickchapman3773/Uranium-Fever/docs/main/setup.md

 - **Optional Mods - Gameplay:**
 	- **Auto-Equip Weapon if Unarmed** - Auto-equips weapons that are picked up while unarmed.
 May be desirable to disable for unarmed character builds.
- 	- **Enhanced FOV** - Allows manual adjustment of the FOV.
+ 	- **Helmet Overlay** - Adds helmet-specific overlays and associated animations to the screen.
+  	- **Minigames - Wordle Hack** - Replaces the hacking minigame with Wordle.
+  	- **Minigames - Immersive Minigames** - A player skill-based alternative to the standard minigames.
+	- **Mod Delivery** - Commission weapon mods for your equipped weapon from vendors.
+For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/main/reference).
+Disabled by default because it is egregiously underutilized by users that are unaware of the associated functions.
+	- **Quick Start & Associated Addons - Uranium Fever Merge** - A merge of quick-start related mods.
+May be disabled by those who want to experience the Fallout 3 introduction sequence.

+- **Optional Mods - Balance:**
   	- **Fast Travel Expenses** - Adds a distance-based cost when fast traveling.
 Highly recommended to keep enabled for appropriate balance.
-  	- **Immersive Minigames** - A player skill-based alternative to the standard minigames.
   	- **Life After Death** - Adds punishments to death and reloads to prevent abuse of the save reload cycle.
 Highly recommended to keep enabled for appropriate balance.
   	- **Permadeath** - Enables permadeath mode, in which the player only has a finite number of lives.

-	- **Mod Delivery** - Commission weapon mods for your equipped weapon from vendors.
-For further details on utilization, visit the [Mod Feature Reference List](https://uraniumfever.net/docs/main/reference).
-Disabled by default because it is egregiously underutilized by users that are unaware of the associated functions.
-	- **Quick Start & Associated Addons - Uranium Fever Merge** - A merge of quick-start related mods.
-May be disabled by those who want to experience the Fallout 3 introduction sequence.
+- **Optional Mods - Difficulty Presets:**
 	- **Uranium Fever Hardercore** - Various settings that dramatically increase the difficulty of Uranium Fever.
 The mod includes the following changes:
 		- One perk is gained every 3 levels.
 		- No perks are gained after being humbled (first time travel between wastelands) until the player reaches their pre-humbled level.